mnishiguchi/cpp_notebook/_notebook/classes.md

 - A good practice is to initialize all variables when defined
 - Called automatically when a variable of that class type is defined
 - Has the same name as the class, has no return type

-### Precaution
+- IMPORTANT:
-- C++ does not automatically initialize the variables
+  + C++ does not automatically initialize the variables
-- If a class has no constructor(s), C++ automatically provides the default constructor; however, the object declared is still uninitialized.
+  + If a class has no constructor(s), C++ automatically provides the default constructor; however, the object declared is still uninitialized
-- If a class has a constructor with parameters, C++ does not provide the default constructor.
+  + If a class has a constructor with parameters, C++ does not provide the default constructor
-- If we declare an object and want the default constructor to be excuted, we should not place the empty parentheses after the object name in the object declaration statement.
+  + If we declare an object and want the default constructor to be excuted, we should not place the empty parentheses after the object name in the object declaration statement

+--

 ### Constructor overloading
 - Can create multiple constructors differing in parameter types
 - Provides different initialization values when creating a new objectdefining

+--

 ### Member initialization list
 - An alternative approach for initializing data members in a constructor